johnamcruz/algoTraderAI/README.md

 ## License & Warranty

 This software is provided "as is" without warranty of any kind.
-The authos is not responsible for any financial losses.
+The author is not responsible for any financial losses.

 Trading futures involves substantial risk.
 Only use risk capital.